CIS565-Fall-2013/Project5-WebGL/README.md

 -------------------------------------------------------------------------------
 ISS Tracker
 -------------------------------------------------------------------------------
 Part 3 of this project is an app that tracks the ISS, which I bolted on to Part 2, which is a virtual globe.
 [Click HERE to see it.](http://nmarshak1337.github.io/Project5-WebGL/part3/frag_globe.html).
+[Click HERE to see a video](http://youtu.be/e8fi5EmaTbo).

-* I use the ISS Now API to get the latitude and longitude of the ISS.
+* I use the [ISS Now API](http://open-notify.org/Open-Notify-API/ISS-Location-Now/) to get the latitude and longitude of the ISS.
 I poll once every five seconds.
 * The API does not provide previous ISS positions, so I draw a trail starting from when the app is opened.
 * The day/night on the globe approximates day/night in real time (I do not account for the Earth's tilt).
 I do this by getting UTC time, then offsetting so that day/night is correct in the UTC time zone (and therefore for everywhere else):